 Did You Know?

-During one of the signal fire scenes shot at dusk the fire can be seen burning in reverse, flames backing in towards the fire instead of shooting out from it.
+During one of the signal fire scenes, flames back up toward the fire, instead of shooting out from it.
 See more